 Lactated Ringer’s Irrigation is useful as an irrigating fluid for body joints because it approximates the electrolyte composition of synovial fluid, and provides a transparent fluid medium with optical properties suitable for good visualization of the interior joint surface during endoscopic examination.
 During arthroscopic surgical procedures, the solution acts as a lavage for removing blood, tissue fragments, and bone fragments.

 Indications and Usage for Lactated Ringers

-Lactated Ringer’s Injection, USP is contraindicated in patients with a known hypersensitivity to sodium lactate.
+Lactated Ringer’s Irrigation is contraindicated in patients with a known hypersensitivity to Sodium Lactate.

 Do not connect flexible plastic containers in series in order to avoid air embolism due to possible residual air contained in the primary container.

 If clinically relevant amounts of solution have been absorbed, potential interactions with other agents must be considered, such as:

 Patients treated with drugs that may increase the risk of sodium and fluid retention, such as corticosteroids and carbenoxolone, may have an increased risk of sodium and fluid retention.

 Due to the alkalinizing action of lactate (formation of bicarbonate), Lactated Ringer’s Irrigation may interfere with the elimination of drugs for which renal elimination is pH dependent: